Step-by-Step Credentialing Guide for Healthcare Providers

 If approved:

-You’re officially credentialed
+- You’re officially credentialed

-Contracting may follow (if not already done)
+- Contracting may follow (if not already done)

 If additional info is required:

-Provide supporting documentation or clarification
+- Provide supporting documentation or clarification

-Resubmit or amend application as requested
+- Resubmit or amend the application as requested

 Step 7: Ongoing Maintenance & Recredentialing